digital-asset/lib-finance/README.md

 desired trust model this might be both counterparties or a third party agent.

 Trades in general need to be settled.
 As part of instructing a trade a set of `SettlementInstruction`s should be created.
+The library does not include the logic how a DvP gets instructed though because the process is often very bespoke to the given use case.

-In the easy case, both counterparties have an account with the same provider and a direct transfer from the sender to the receiver is possible.
-The `SettlementInstruction` can also handle more complex use cases though where assets need to be *atomically* transferred up and down an account hierarchy.
-In this cases multiple steps are required.
+Parties need to allocate deposits to `SettlementInstruction`s.
+In the easy case where both counterparties have an account with the same provider a direct transfer from the sender to the receiver is possible, i.e. a single step need to be specified.
+The `SettlementInstruction` can also handle more complex use cases though where assets are *atomically* transferred up and down an account hierarchy.
+In this cases multiple steps corresponding to the hierarchy are required.

 The trigger package includes an `AllocationRule` template that helps to allocate deposits to settlement instructions and a trigger that eagerly allocates deposits.